jackw01/scanlight/automation/bsl_control_interface.md

 | 2 | blue channel value (-127 to 127 - two's complement format) |
 | 3 | white channel value (-127 to 127 - two's complement format) |

 Requests the device to set the red, green, blue, and white channel trimming settings (the difference between the left and right side LED driver PWM levels).
-New trimming settings are automatically saved to nonvolatile memory when received.
+New trimming settings are automatically saved to nonvolatile memory when received. *Note: this packet is ignored by the scanlight v4 firmware variant.*

 #### PKT_H2D_GET_TRIM